-When we meet with engagement specialists, they often tell us their main goals are to increase awareness about pest animal problems, and increase knowledge and/or change landholder attitudes.
+When we meet with engagement specialists, they often tell us their main goals are to increase awareness about key problems, and increase knowledge and/or change landholder attitudes.
 These are noble intentions.
 But it is important to recognise that increasing awareness and knowledge, or changing an attitude, is almost never the desired endpoint.
 These are way stations on the road toward a more significant and tangible goal: behaviour change.

-It is not enough for landholders to know about best practices in baiting; we want them to actually engage in these practices.
-Likewise, instilling positive attitudes about ejectors in only a first step; we need people to install these ejectors on their properties.
+It is not enough for landholders to know about management best practices; we want them to engage with these.
+Likewise, instilling positive attitudes about particular tools is only a first step; we need people to actually use them on their properties.